argoproj/argo-workflows/docs/argo-server-sso.md

 #### Recommended usage

 Configure a default account in the installation namespace which would allow all users of your organization.
 We will use this service account to allow a user to login to the cluster.
+You could optionally add workflow read-only role and rolebinding if you wish to.

 ```yaml
 apiVersion: v1